There is a lot that can be done for easing a fear of the dentist that doesn’t involve special gadgets or medications.

 - interactive approaches based on tell-show-do techniques (direct interaction)

-Desensitisation and rehearsals are also frequently used, both in formal and in informal ways, and a few dentists even offer hypnosis.
+Exposure and rehearsals are also frequently used, both in formal and in informal ways, and a few dentists even offer hypnosis.

-You can find more information on all of these psychological techniques for overcoming dental phobia in this section (see the right navigation box for a list of links!).
+You can find more information on these psychological strategies by following the links above.
 Each page also includes practical tips for dentists, which can be used straight away.